40+ Common Latin Phrases Used in English (That You Should Know)

 Literal meaning: “in the year of the Lord”

-In the modern world we divide time into two eras: an old era before the year of Jesus Christ’s birth (traditionally year 0) and a new era after.
-Traditionally, all the years after 0 were accompanied by the abbreviation A.D.
+In the modern world we divide time into two eras: an old era before Jesus Christ’s birth and a new era including the year of Christ’s birth (year 1) and all years after.
+Traditionally, all the years from 1 onward were accompanied by the abbreviation A.D.

 These days we often hear C.E. or Common Era instead of A.D. and anno Domini.
 But it is still good to know where the system came from!